jon-heard/obsidian-inline-scripts/README.md

     - To the right of each shortcut-file entry are a set of buttons.
         - The up and down button let you shift the shortcut-file entry up and down in the list.
         - The trashcan button lets you delete the shortcut-file entry.
-- __Shortcuts__ - A list of shortcuts, which are Test and Expansion string pairs.
+- __Shortcuts__ - A list of shortcuts, each of which includes a Test, Expansion and About string.
 This lets you add individual shortcuts directly, without needing a shortcut-file.
     - The "Add shortcut" button adds a blank shortcut entry to the bottom of the Shortcuts setting.
     - The "Add defaults" button adds default shortcuts to the Shortcuts setting.
     - To the right of each shortcut entry are a set of buttons.